-The LMP congestion component is main incentive controlling generating unit dispatch.
+The LMP congestion component is the main incentive controlling generating unit dispatch.
 It is determined by Shift Factors and Shadow Prices for transmission constraints:

 ΔLMPEBcong=lineSFEBline⋅SP line.

-Generating units with small Shift Factors (i.e. below Shift Factor threshold) will not be as effective in resolving constraints as will generators with higher shift factors on the constraint.
-If there is no efficient generating units then Shadow Price must be increased to get enough contribution from inefficient units.
+Generating units with small Shift Factors (i.e. below Shift Factor threshold) will not be as effective in resolving constraints as will generation units with higher shift factors on the constraint.
+If there are no efficient generating units then the Shadow Price must be increased to get enough contribution from inefficient units.
 Therefore, high Shadow Prices indicate inefficient congestion management.

 The maximal value of LMP congestion component ΔLMPmaxcong directly limits the transmission congestion costs: